-Anchoring the line in 2018 is C Rodney Hudson, who has surrendered just one sack since Week 1 of 2015 (1,917 pass snaps), per PFF.
+Anchoring the line in 2018 is C Rodney Hudson, who has surrendered just one sack since Week 1 of 2015 (2,060 pass snaps), per PFF.
+Hudson, now in his fourth year with the Raiders, is currently the No. 1 ranked center in the NFL by PFF's scale.
+Through Week 5, Hudson has not surrendered a sack, and has given up just one QB hit and QB pressure.